 CHECK (IF(label = 'person', JSON_TYPE(properties.name) = 'string', TRUE));

-Spanner lets nodes in your property graph have both defined labels (defined in the schema) and dynamic labels (derived from data).
-You can customize labels to use this flexibility.
+Spanner allows nodes in the property graph to have both defined labels (defined in the schema) and dynamic labels (derived from data).
+Customize labels to use this flexibility.

 Consider the following schema that shows the creation of the GraphNode